 1911 - Bendetto Angelo "Buffalo Bill" Palmeri, originally of Castellammare del Golfo, moved from New York City to Buffalo and became an important lieutenant in the DiCarlo regime.
 Two years later, Palmeri married into the DiCarlo family and moved into the DiCarlo household.
 In 1917, Palmeri moved his family to Niagara Falls.

 1920 - As a gateway between Canada and the United States, Buffalo was a key city for the early U.S. Mafia.
-It became even more important as a conduit for quality alcoholic beverages during Prohibition.
+It became even more important as a conduit for alcoholic beverages during Prohibition.
 (A Calabrian smuggling network was already in place - due to earlier Canadian Prohibition measures - and was fully prepared to exploit U.S. restrictions on the alcohol trade.)
 In this period, the Buffalo region was closely linked to Cleveland (where there also existed a sizeable population of Vallelunghesi).
 As the U.S. Prohibition Era opened, Castellammarese Mafioso Filippo Mazzara arrived in Buffalo.
 The following year, he was joined by his relative Giuseppe DiBenedetto.

-1964 - John Montana, key figure in Magaddino's organization, died.
+1964 - John Montana, Magaddino underboss with great influence in the Buffalo area, died.